The State of the Economy - January 2017

 During December, the consumer price index (CPI)

 increased a seasonally adjusted 0.3%.
 Inflation for 2016 totaled 2.1%.
 These figures point to a rising inflation rate.
 The annual inflation rate has not exceeded 2.0% since 2011.
 The largest increases in prices were in the energy sector which increased a combined 5.4%.
 Fuel oil alone rose 12.7%, but that was partly offset by electricity which increased only 0.7%.
 Medical services increased 3.9 percent.
 This is up from 2.9% in 2015.
 Food prices declined in December, and were flat for the year.
 This is particularly for those who dine at home, where there was a 0.2% decrease in December prices and a 2.0% fall in all of 2016.
-The core index
+The core price index

 , which excludes energy and food costs, increased 0.2% in December and 2.2% for 2016.
 Economists view the core index as a more accurate measure of inflation since it negates the volatile price fluctuations in the energy and food markets.
 To read the full report released on January 18th visit Bureau of Labor Statistics - Inflation